Coming to college can be a big step, so we aim to make your introduction to life at BCA as easy as possible.

 Your tutor will advise you of your first day of term and when you come in on that day you’ll be given your ID badge and can pick up your Travel Pass.
 Payment for the Travel Pass can be made online via the app or when you come into college.

-The deadline for you to complete the online Fast Track Checklist is 12th August
+The deadline for Level 3 returning students to complete the online Fast Track Checklist is 12th August

 If you don’t complete all the sections by then, we won’t be able to enrol you onto Year 2.